edgedelta/docs/docs/agent-requirements.md

 ***

 ## Browser Support

-The Edge Delta Admin portal supports the current version of the following browsers:

-  * Chrome
-  * Firefox

-> **Note**
->
-> There are reported compatibility issues with Safari.
+For the Edge Delta Admin portal, there are reported compatibility issues with Safari.

 > **Note**
 >